LegacyMinecraftPE/blacklist/README.md

 ## How to add a player to the list

-You can offer to add a player to the list, write to Discord @eqozqq.
+You can offer to add a player to the list, write to Discord `@eqozqq`.